Emuzex/virgo-ui/docs/guide/features/dynamic-props.md

 </template>
 ```

-Using `propsDefaults` you can set props defaults for any Anu component.
+Using `propsDefaults` you can set props defaults for any Virgo component.

 ## Nested Props Defaults